skyglass/akka-betting-house/README.md

 - create `.env.local` file in `env` folder and provide the following parameters:

 ```
-CONTAINER_REGISTRY="bettinghouse.azurecr.io" (provide your own container registry, see **Azure Production Environment Setup** for more details)
+CONTAINER_REGISTRY="bettinghouse.azurecr.io" (for local environment you can keep this name, for production environment provide your own container registry, see **Azure Production Environment Setup** for more details)
 DOCKER_FILE_NAME="Dockerfile"
 DOCKER_PUSH="false"
 VERSION="latest"
 BASE_URL="http://ingress-nginx-controller.ingress-nginx.svc.cluster.local"

-JWT_KEY="$JWT_KEY"
-STRIPE_KEY="$STRIPE_KEY"
 ```

-- Don't Worry! `env` folder is included to .gitignore.
+- Don't Panic! `env` folder is included to .gitignore.
 You will not reveal your secrets with git commit! :)
-- JWT_KEY can be generated with the command `openssl rand -base64 32`
-- STRIPE_KEY can be found in your Stripe Account (Developers -> API Keys -> Secret Key ->  Reveal test key)
 - Note: CONTAINER_REGISTRY for local development environment can be any prefix, but it is recommended to use container registry name for consistency with production environment
 - BASE_URL for local kubernetes cluster uses ingress-nginx service ip.
 Please, don't change it!
 If your nginx-ingress controller is installed correctly, this url will work as expected.